ahmadateya/learning-notes/DevOps/k8s/k8s.md

 <img src="https://github.com/ahmadateya/learning-notes/blob/main/images/Screenshot%20from%202021-10-10%2010-45-44.png" width="550" height="250">

 * To access and get inside a POD use `kubectl exec --stdin --tty <pod-name> /bin/bash`
+* Unlike deployments and services in Kubernetes, you can't change the same Job configuration file and reapply it at once.
+When you make changes in the Job configuration file, you must delete the previous Job from the cluster before you apply it.

 ## Resources
 * https://github.com/kubernetes-sigs/external-dns/blob/master/docs/faq.md